-On March 20-23, 2020 I'll be giving a talk on "Ethics as Aesthetics in al-Ghazālī" at the Annual Meeting of the American Oriental Society in Boston.
+On March 20-23, 2020 I was due to give a talk on "Ethics as Aesthetics in al-Ghazālī" at the Annual Meeting of the American Oriental Society in Boston.
+(Cancelled due to Covid)

-On May 29-30, 2020 I'll be discussing the place of practical reasoning in al-Ghazālī's ethics at the conference Wrestling with Ethical Decisions: Theories of Ethics in Islamic Theology and Law and their Relevance to the Modern Discourse on Applied Ethics at Goethe University in Frankfurt.
+On May 29-30, 2020 I was due to discuss the place of practical reasoning in al-Ghazālī's ethics at the conference Wrestling with Ethical Decisions: Theories of Ethics in Islamic Theology and Law and their Relevance to the Modern Discourse on Applied Ethics at Goethe University in Frankfurt.
+(Cancelled due to Covid)

-On November 20, 2019I'll be giving a talk on "The Place of the Beautiful in al-Ghazālī's Ethics" at the Oxford Centre for Islamic Studies.
+On November 20, 2019I gave a talk on "The Place of the Beautiful in al-Ghazālī's Ethics" at the Oxford Centre for Islamic Studies.

-On August 30-September 1, 2019I'll be taking part in the seminar to be held at the Centre for Islamic Legislation and Ethics at Hamad Bin Khalifa University exploring Islamic Ethics: State of the Art and Future Directions, presenting my recent book on the "virtues of greatness" in the Arabic tradition.
+On August 30-September 1, 2019I took part in the seminar held at the Centre for Islamic Legislation and Ethics at Hamad Bin Khalifa University exploring Islamic Ethics: State of the Art and Future Directions, presenting my recent book on the "virtues of greatness" in the Arabic tradition.

-On July 4-6, 2019I'll be investigating another theme in al-Ghazālī's ethics at the conference Casuistry, Contingency, and Ambiguity: New Approaches to the Study of Ethics in the Islamic Traditions at the University of Cambridge.
-This time my focus will be onal-Ghazālī's medical conception of ethics and its implications for his understanding of virtue.
+On July 4-6, 2019I explored another theme in al-Ghazālī's ethics at the conference Casuistry, Contingency, and Ambiguity: New Approaches to the Study of Ethics in the Islamic Traditions at the University of Cambridge.
+This time my focus was onal-Ghazālī's medical conception of ethics and its implications for his understanding of virtue.

-On May 8-9, 2019 I'll be giving a keynote exploring approaches to the virtues in the Islamic world, and the role of philosophical and scriptural influences in shaping them, at the workshop Perspectives on Virtue: From Qumran to the Qur’an and Beyondat the University of Helsinki.
+On May 8-9, 2019 I gave a keynote exploring approaches to the virtues in the Islamic world, and the role of philosophical and scriptural influences in shaping them, at the workshop Perspectives on Virtue: From Qumran to the Qur’an and Beyondat the University of Helsinki.

-On May 2-3, 2019I'll be giving a talk that tackles the question whether it is appropriate or helpful to approach al-Ghazālī's ethical ideas as a species of virtue ethics, as philosophers usually understand this category ("Does al-Ghazālī Have a Theory of Virtue?").
-This will be at the conference Mysticism and Ethics in Islam, to be held at the American University of Beirut.
+On May 2-3, 2019I gave a talk that tackled the question whether it is appropriate or helpful to approach al-Ghazālī's ethical ideas as a species of virtue ethics, as philosophers usually understand this category ("Does al-Ghazālī Have a Theory of Virtue?").
+This was at the conference Mysticism and Ethics in Islam, held at the American University of Beirut.

-On April April 26-27, 2019 I'm co-organising a conference on the relations between Sufism and philosophy with my colleague Richard Todd at the University of Birmingham.
+On April April 26-27, 2019 I co-organised a conference on the relations between Sufism and philosophy with my colleague Richard Todd at the University of Birmingham.
 For further details, see here.

-On April 5-6, 2019 I'll be talking about the role of theological argument as a (defeasible?) mediator of experiences of wonder at the conference Wonder, Education, and Human Flourishing to be held at Vrije Universiteit Amsterdam.
-VU hosts the "Wonderful Education Project," funded by the John Templeton Foundation, on which I serve as an adviser.
+On April 5-6, 2019 I talked about the role of theological argument as a (defeasible?) mediator of experiences of wonder at the conference Wonder, Education, and Human Flourishing to be held at Vrije Universiteit Amsterdam.
+VU hosted the "Wonderful Education Project," funded by the John Templeton Foundation, on which I served as an adviser.
 For more details on the project, see here.

-On March 13, 2019I'll be giving a talk on attitudes to self-esteem in the Islamic tradition at the University of Lancaster.
+On March 13, 2019I gave a talk on attitudes to self-esteem in the Islamic tradition at the University of Lancaster.
 Is there room for virtuous pride in Islamic ethics?

 Writing and suchlike

-On a different front, having recently started teaching a class on Islamic ethics, I realised the need for developing resources that would help both students and the general reader to come to grips with the subject.
+A couple of translation projects are also on my radar.
+On a more scholarly front, having recently started teaching a class on Islamic ethics, I realised the yawning gap in resources that would help both students and the general reader come to grips with the subject.
 One of my long-term aspirations is to put together a reader for Islamic ethics, which includes translations of selected Arabic texts.